Trending a hashtag on Twitter can be tirelessly difficult, even though it’s not impossible.

 Using a trending hashtag on Twitter can give your branded instant traction and gain new followers.
 But at the same time, it is crucial to maintain a balance between being quick to tweet out the hashtag and still managing to research the hashtag, and understanding the reason behind the trend.

-With Socialert, you can analyse every trending hashtag, find how much traction it’s getting, and also find the top influencers for that hashtag.
+With Socialert, you can analyze every trending hashtag, find how much traction it’s getting, and also find the top influencers for that hashtag.